sandahlcharlie/lolSnowballEffect/README.md

 The data is from [Oracle’s Elixir](https://oracleselixir.com/tools/downloads)
 and hosted on [Google Drive](https://drive.google.com/drive/u/1/folders/1gLSw0RLjBbtaNy0dgnGQDAZOHIgCe-HH).
 We are using the data from 2025.

-The script to filter it as well as the most recent output is in (data/).
+# Filter script
+***datasetFilter.R is DEPRECIATED, please use filter.py***

+Run filter.py in python in a terminal or IDE.
+The script is to filter Oracle's Elixer data to only keep teams that are in Worlds 2025 from the 2025 esports season.
+It also sorts for only columns that are relevent to our regression analysis.
-The script will ask for the input folder as well as an output folder.
+The script will ask for the input file and an output folder to save a file called 'filteredData.csv'.
-!MAKE SURE OUTPUT FOLDER IS DIFFERENT THAN INPUT FOLDER!
-If not it will keep adding the output.csv to the next one, increasing the rows and messing with the data.
-I will have to fix this in the future.